jnesss/bpfview/README.md

 # Make it executable
 chmod +x bpfview

-# Start monitoring all network traffic with process context
+# Start monitoring all processes and all network traffic
 sudo ./bpfview
 ```